turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 - `R16G16B16A16_FLOAT`, which supports the `HDR_LINEAR` color space.

 If the display associated with the `SwapChain` doesn't support HDR output, HDR will be disabled and the `SwapChain` can fall back to an appropriate format that is supported.
 To check the final color space of the `SwapChain`, call the `GraphicsDevice::GetSwapChainColorSpace()` function providing a valid `SwapChain` as argument.
 The function returns the actual `COLOR_SPACE` of the `SwapChain`.
-To check whether the display associated with the `SwapChain` is HDR capable, call the `GraphicsDevice::GetSwapChainHDRSupport()` function providing a valid `SwapChain` as argument.
+To check whether the display associated with the `SwapChain` is HDR capable, call the `GraphicsDevice::IsSwapChainSupportsHDR()` function providing a valid `SwapChain` as argument.
 This will return whether the display supports HDR or not, regardless of the current format of the `SwapChain`.

 It is not enough to set up a HDR `SwapChain` to render correct HDR content, because great care must be taken to blend elements in linear color space, and correctly convert to the display's color space before presenting.
 This is a responsibility of shaders.